davymariko/Tricount/README.md

 # Tricount
-Here is a project I worked on my school project in the course of algorithm.
+Here is a project I worked on my school project in the course of algorithm at UCLouvain

 A Python program to help friends with their expenses to set accounts to zero.